biosustain/cameo/docs/01-quick-start.rst

-Be aware though that due variable naming restrictions in Python dot notation access to reactions (and other objects) might not work in some cases.
+Be aware that, due to variable naming restrictions in Python, dot notation access to reactions (and other objects) might not work in some cases.